-A wildland fire can be defined as any non-structural fire that occurs in the wildland.
-Three distinct types of wildland fires have been defined and include: naturally occurring wildfire, human-caused wildfire, and prescribed fire.
+A wildfire can be defined as any non-structural fire that occurs in the wildland.
+Three distinct types of wildfires have been defined and include: naturally occurring wildfire, human-caused wildfire, and prescribed fire.
 Many of these are highly destructive and can be difficult to control.
 They occur in forested, semi-forested, or less developed areas.
-Wildland fires can be caused by lightning, human carelessness, and arson (NPS 2022, National Geographic 2022).
-Most frequently, wildland fires in the State of New Jersey are caused by humans (NJOEM 2019).
+Wildfires can be caused by lightning, human carelessness, and arson (NPS 2022, National Geographic 2022).
+Most frequently, wildfires in New Jersey are caused by humans (NJOEM 2019).
 Wildfires result in the uncontrolled destruction of forests, brush, field crops, grasslands, real estate, and personal property, and have secondary impacts on other hazards such as flooding, by removing vegetation and destroying watersheds (NPS 2022).

 Wildfires can increase the probability of other natural disasters, specifically floods and mudflows.
-Wildfires, particular large-scale fires, can dramatically alter the terrain and ground conditions, making land already devastated by fire susceptible to floods.
+Wildfires, particularly large-scale fires, can dramatically alter the terrain and ground conditions, making land already devastated by fire susceptible to floods.
 Lands impacted by wildfire increase the risk of flooding and mudflow in those areas impacted by wildfire.
 Normally, vegetation absorbs rainfall, reducing runoff.
 However, wildfires leave the ground charred, barren, and unable to absorb water; thus, creating conditions perfect for flash flooding and mudflows.
 Flood risk in these impacted areas remain significantly higher until vegetation is restored, which can take up to five years after a wildfire (FEMA 2021).